St Andrews Golf Club: The clubhouse

 Historically golfing societies and clubs would normally meet in either a local hotel or member's house close to the golf course.
 Official clubhouses became popular in Scotland from the mid-nineteenth century as the game's popularity increased.
 The St Andrews Golf Club's first purchased a clubhouse in 1905 in nearby Golf Place.
 In 1932, the club decided to purchase Links House for £2,700.
 It cost a further £2,000 to convert it to a clubhouse.
 The new clubhouse was officially opened on 20 July 1933.
 It was built at the end of the 19th century, and overlooks the 18th green on the Old Course at St Andrews and across from the Royal and Ancient clubhouse.
 It was listed as a Grade C building on 12 December 2001.

 The club has used Links House as their clubhouse since 1933.

 Membership

 Membership of the club has grown over the years from 11 at its foundation in 1843, to 535 in 1927, 1,013 in 1947 and to over 2,000 members in 1998.
-The main fee that is required to pay to become a member is $200,000 and after that first fee there is an annual payment of $28,100.
-This fee seems very expensive but it does not compare to Liberty National Golf Club that has an initial payment of $500,000.